 Which hotels are the most popular ones to stay at in Blackpool?The Metropole Hotel, Grand Hotel Blackpool and Royal Ruskin Hotel are some of the popular hotels in Blackpool.

 What is the cheapest price for a hotel in Blackpool?The cheapest price for a double room in Blackpool is £15, offered by Adam and Eve Hotel - Hostel.

-What are the best hotels in Blackpool near the center?The best hotels near the center of Blackpool are IBIS Styles Blackpool, The Arncliffe Lodge and The Melville Hotel.
+What are the best hotels in Blackpool near the center?The best hotels near the center of Blackpool are IBIS Styles Blackpool, The Melville Hotel and Boomerang Blackpool.